-You can include in medical expenses the amounts you pay for dental treatment.
-This includes fees paid to dentists for X-rays, fillings, braces, extractions, dentures, etc. But see Teeth Whitening under What Expenses Are Not Includible, later.
+You can include in medical expenses the amounts you pay for the prevention and alleviation of dental disease.
+Preventive treatment includes the services of a dental hygienist or dentist for such procedures as teeth cleaning, the application of sealants, and fluoride treatments to prevent tooth decay.
+Treatment to alleviate dental disease include services of a dentist for procedures such as X-rays, fillings, braces, extractions, dentures, and other dental ailments.
+But see Teeth Whitening under What Expenses Are Not Includible, later.